mary-perret-1986/kerry-perret.github.io/content/posts/2-2021-02-15-post-mortem-how-to-handle-big-files-with-rabbitmq-and-postgresql.md

 We started to draft our own implementation of `ThreadLocal<'T>` supporting the thread exiting scenario when carrying a `IDisposable` resource, a bit like what is described in [this SO answer](https://stackoverflow.com/a/7670762/4636721).

-## "It works... but not on my machine!" (the usual Natalie)
+## "It works... but not on my machine!" (the usual Natalie 🙋‍♀️)

 At this stage, we were fairly confident that we had a working solution to solve our initial problem.
 But spoiler alert: we did not and we were once again prooved all wrong🙅‍♀️, once again.
 While we were reviewing our new solution before shipping it to our integration environment, we quickly realized that there was something off when using a sizable amount of data.
 In fact, I still kept having timeouts⏰ while my other colleagues did not.
 We were all testing using the same codebase and the same Docker configuration🐋... so by all accounts we were supposed to get the same results and... and we were all wondering "How is that even possible?"

-## "Hey Cap', looks like it's related to your hardware"
+## "Hey Cap', looks like it's related to your hardware" 💽👩‍✈️

 Fair enough, yes, my laptop💻 is infamously slow when compared to the machines🖥️ of my teammates.

 It didn't take us too long to realize that given different pieces of hardware (RAM, CPU) accessed (i.e. limited) either thru a VM or a Docker Container🐳 mean they still can have vastly different performances.
 It's then easy to understand that the underlying hardware powering this or that bit of infra is likely to improve or worsen the capability to support a bigger number of concurrent writers.
 If your hardware falls short, it's very likely that you're going to have a lock-bottleneck at some point.

-## Better Parallelism, an attempt
+## Better Parallelism, an attempt ↗️🧵

 One way to tackle the overall concurrency per layer of infra was to adjust using the TPL [DataFlow - TPL](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library).
 It goes without saying that different environment had different infra constraints.

-## "Btw, if it's really just a timeout problem, can't you just increase the value of the so-called timeout?"
+## "Btw, if it's really just a timeout problem, can't you just increase the value of the so-called timeout?" ↗️⏳

 Yes and we did on multiple occasions.
 Also one more thing, it wasn't just about a Hangfire job, we also have an admin api so-to-speak to restart the job we mentioned early on and it was expected to run within 5 minutes (or as fast as possible).
 The thing is that it wasn't just a timeout thing, or even just about parallelism and what we already listed above, cause...

-## Big File (You Are Beautiful!)
+## Big File (You Are Beautiful!) 💾

 ... basically here is the deal, we needed to juggled with all these intertwined bits of parameters:
 - PostgreSQL: Timeout (we want that as fast as possible)⏰